appium/appium-xcuitest-driver/docs/device-preparation.md

 ### Keyboards configuration

 Appium configures keyboard preferences by default to make test runs more stable.
-You can change some of them via settings API.
+You can change some of them via the Settings API.

 - Turn `Auto-Correction` in Keyboards off
 - Turn `Predictive` in Keyboards off